openlogic/signed_xml/README.md

 Limitations
 -----------

 They are legion.
-Currently only verification of signed documents is supported.
 Allowed transformations are enveloped-signature and c14n.
-Only same-document Reference URIs are supported, and of those only the null URI (URI="", or the whole document) and fragment URIs which specify a literal ID are supported.
+Only same-document Reference URIs are supported, and of those only the null URI (URI="", i.e. the whole document) and fragment URIs which specify a literal ID are supported.
 XPointer expressions are not supported.

+SignedXml can also sign documents which contain certain required placeholder elements.
+For an example, see the file saml_response_template.xml in spec/resources.

 Installation
 ------------